hemilabs/heminetwork/cmd/popmd/README.md

 ### How many HEMI tokens will I be awarded for mining?

+*Last updated: August 2025*

-Each keystone has a total payout of `100 HEMI`, which is divided by the number of PoP Txs that mine said keystone.
-As such, you can expect rewards of `28800 HEMI` per day, divided by the number of PoP miners (assuming a consistent number of PoP Miners).
+With the current PoP payout algorithm, each keystone has a total payout of `100 HEMI`, which is divided by the number of PoP transactions that mine said keystone.

+On average, a new keystone is created every 5 minutes, meaning `28,800 HEMI` is paid out to PoP miners per day.

+The total payout is divided between the PoP Miners which broadcast a transaction for a keystone, meaning that the total payout a single PoP Miner will receive is heavily dependent on the number of PoP Miners actively broadcasting.

 > [!WARNING]
-> These are example values ONLY.
-The presented values are not guaranteed, and may not be up-to-date.
-> Different versions of the network's protocols and daemons may incur higher costs and fees.
-You should get up-to-date
+> These values are not guaranteed, and may not be up-to-date.
+Different versions of the network's protocols and daemons
-> values yourself to determine if PoP mining makes sense for you.
+> may incur higher costs or fees.
+You should get up-to-date values yourself to determine if PoP mining makes sense for
+> you.